Leleat/Tiling-Assistant/README.md

 - Raise/focus tiled windows as a group.

-- Resize tiled windows in a group (horizontal and vertical only)
+- Resize tiled windows in a group (horizontal and vertical only).

 ![Preview](preview.gif)